-Knowing some basic dog first aid could save your pooch’s life.
-It is never a replacement for taking your dog to the vet, but in an emergency it could be the difference between life and death.
-Sunny de Bruyn caught up with leading vets for their essential first aid tips.
+Knowing how to provide first aid for your dog could save your pooch’s life.
+It is never a replacement for taking your dog to the vet, but in an emergency it easily becomes clear that dog first aid could be the difference between life and death.

 First aid is the care that can be provided by those initially attending the scene of an accident.
 It can be life saving and is about minimising harm, said Dr Justin Wimpole from the Veterinary Specialist Centre in Sydney and author of First Aid For Dogs.
 But you must always seek professional veterinary care.

-What to put in a doggy aid kit
+How to prepare a dog first aid kit

-If your dog is hurt, sick or injured, having a well-stocked first aid kit will be of enormous help.
+If your dog is hurt, sick or injured, having a well-stocked dog first aid kit will be of enormous help.
 Wimpole said every dog owner should have a doggie first aid kit.
-(See box for advice on what to include in the kit.)

 Antiseptics such as Savlon, Dettol and similar products should never be used!
 They are far too harsh, he said.
 Similarly, dogs should never be given human medications such as paracetamol, aspirin, ibuprofen, anti-depressants or sedatives unless under specific veterinary advice.
 If in doubt, don’t do anything at all.